Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Third, buy your plan from a reputable provider.
 Airalo is the most widely used travel eSIM and covers single countries, regions, and global plans.
 After purchase you receive a QR code and a one-tap install link by email and in the app.

 Browse travel eSIM data plans here and pick the data size that matches your trip before moving on.
+We both bought the same Airalo plan for Japan; the plan was never the problem.
+What I did with it after install was.

 How to Install a Travel eSIM on iPhone